 4. TAKE STEPS TO DEVELOP YOUR PROFESSIONAL NETWORK

 Even if you aren’t currently planning to leave your company, it’s important to stay connected with your IT peers.
-Having an active professional network gives you a better chance of quickly landing on your feet on the chance of a layoff.
+Having an active professional network gives you a better chance of quickly landing on your feet in the event of a layoff.
 A recent survey shows that the majority of people find their next job through networking.

 Beyond job security, your network can help you achieve other professional goals as well.
-Your professional network can keep you informed on up-and-coming trends in the IT industry.
-They can help brainstorm possible solutions to business and IT problems that your team is struggling with.
+Your professional network can keep you informed on up-and-coming trends in ITSM.
+They can help brainstorm possible solutions to business and problems that your IT service team is struggling with.

 5. CARVE OUT YOUR THOUGHT LEADERSHIP IN A SPECIFIC NICHE

 As you are moving forward in your IT career, you will naturally start to gravitate towards an IT niche.
 It could be email server maintenance.
 It could be service automation.
 Whatever your niche is, it’s important to recognize and self-promote your thought leadership in that area.
 You can do this through a variety of means such as doing public speaking at events or publishing insightful blog articles.

 The career benefits from establishing thought leadership are akin to networking.
 When you are recognized by your IT peers as an expert, people will start to search you out for answers.
 When the whole industry sees you as an expert, it’s much easier to land on a higher leadership role.
 You can also have a positive impact on your organization by being a thought leader.

 These are only just a few steps you need to take to advance in your career.
 Make sure you stay informed of the latest trends and push yourself to keep learning through trusted information hubs.